sedostheatre/sedos.co.uk/input/news/2025-02-04-hedda-gabler-added-to-the-2025-sedos-season.md

 ---
 *4 February 2025*

-**We're delighted to announce that we will be performing *[Hedda Gabler](https://www.sedos.co.uk/shows/2025-hedda-gabler)*, in a version by Patrick Marber, at the Bridewell Theatre from 8-12 July 2025.
+**We're delighted to announce that we will be performing *[Hedda Gabler](https://www.sedos.co.uk/shows/2025-hedda-gabler)*, by Henrik Ibsen, in a version by Patrick Marber, at the Bridewell Theatre from 8-12 July 2025.
 Jonny Harding-Cooper will direct the production.**

 This pressure-cooker story is about the illusion of freedom, the battle for social superiority, and the unbearable burden of losing control.